python-tinker/fluidstate/README.rst

 Transitions lead the machine from a state to another.
-Transitions must have *source*, *target*, and *event* parameters. *source* is one or more (as list) states from which the transition can be started. *target* is the state to which the transition will lead the machine. *event* is the method that have to be called to launch the transition.
+Transitions must have *source*, *target*, and *event* parameters. *source* is one or more (as list) states from which the transition can be beforeed. *target* is the state to which the transition will lead the machine. *event* is the method that have to be called to launch the transition.
 This method is automatically created by the Fluidity engine.

-A transition can have optional *action* and *guard* parameters. *action* is a method (or callable) that will be called when transition is launched.
-If parameters are passed to the event method, they are passed to the *action* method, if it accepts these parameters. *guard* is a method (or callable) that is called to allow or deny the transition, depending on the result of its execution.
-Both "action" and *guard* can be lists.
+A transition can have optional *trigger* and *need* parameters. *trigger* is a method (or callable) that will be called when transition is launched.
+If parameters are passed to the event method, they are passed to the *trigger* method, if it accepts these parameters. *need* is a method (or callable) that is called to allow or deny the transition, depending on the result of its execution.
+Both "trigger" and *need* can be lists.

-The same event can be in multiple transitions, going to different states, having their respective guards as selectors.
-For the transitions having the same event, only one guard should return a true value at a time.
+The same event can be in multiple transitions, going to different states, having their respective needs as selectors.
+For the transitions having the same event, only one need should return a true value at a time.

 Individuation